Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 A giant nose snuffled near Adam’s face, the Gaoian gesture of extreme concern.
 "Naw, ye’re good ‘fer a lot.
 Don’ go down that road jus’ cuz ‘yer feelin’ frustrated."

 "Urgh, I *know,"* Adam sighed.
-"Just...hard not to feel fuckin’ useless right now."
+"Just... hard not to feel fuckin’ useless right now."
 What more could he say?

 Daar put an arm around Adam and pulled him in for a tight snuggle.
 "Guess I’d be feelin’ ‘bout the same.
 I wish’d I could be more helpful, but…"